42-AI/42ai_autonomous_cars/get_data/README.md

 For details on how this json works, see the docstring of the search function in es_utils

+NOTE: At the moment, there is a limitation in the number of picture that will be return:
+Only the first 10 000 pictures found will be returned.

 ## 5. How to download pictures